YashwanthVanumu/face_recognizer/README.md

 # face_recognizer

 Setup:
-Install all dependencies using requirements.text Download choclatey using command prompt.
+Install all dependencies using requirements.txt.
+Download choclatey using command prompt.
 Install Cmake from browser.
 Download visual studio for c++ in your pc if it is not there.